 Everything You Need To Know About GAP Insurance

-When you purchase a car, it is important to know that it will very likely depreciate in value.
+When you purchase a car, it is important to know that it will very likely depreciate.
 Often much faster than you would expect.
 In fact, a survey taken by ‘Insurance Business UK’ found that this can be as much as ‘60% within the first three years of purchase’.

-Whilst most of us accept this, a study done in December 2018 found that 34% of those surveyed expected their motor insurance policy to replace the vehicle or pay out a settlement equivalent to what they had originally paid for their car.
+Whilst most of us accept this, a 2018 study found that 34% of those surveyed expected their motor insurance policy to replace the vehicle or pay out a settlement equivalent to what they had originally paid for their car.

-On top of this, 78% of people who used a finance option to purchase their car, believed that if their car were written off that their motor insurance policy would pay for any outstanding balance they had.
+On top of this, 78% of people who used a finance option to purchase their car, believed that if their car was written off their motor insurance policy would pay for any outstanding balance they had.

-For the majority of people, if your car is written off your insurer will most likely only reimburse you the amount that the car was worth at the time it was written off.
-Not the amount you paid for the car!
+This is not the case with traditional car insurance.
+If your car is written off your insurer will most likely only reimburse you the amount that the car was worth at the time it was written off - not the amount you paid for the car!